getgrav/grav-learn/pages/02.content/11.multi-language/docs.md

 ## Multi-Language Basics

 As you should already be familiar with how Grav uses markdown files in folders to define architectural structure as well as setting important page options as well as content, we won't go into those mechanics directly.
 However, be aware that by default Grav looks for a **single** `.md` file in a folder to represent the page.
+If you are uncertain of being sufficiently familiar with this principle, please refer to section [Basic Tutorial](../../basics/basic-tutorial) before proceeding.
 With multi-language support enabled, Grav will look for the appropriate language based file, for example `default.en.md` or `default.fr.md`.

 ### Language Configuration